Argent77/A7-NPCGenerator/A7-NPCGenerator/readme/readme.txt

 - EET (Enhanced Edition Trilogy)
 - IWD:EE

-The mod is currently available in English and German.
+The mod is currently available in English, German and Russian.

 Installation